Fox News controversies

 Fox News is an American basic cable and satellite television channel owned by Fox Corporation.
 Since its creation by Rupert Murdoch's News Corporation in 1996, the channel has been the subject of several controversies and allegations.

 Fox News has been described by academics, media figures, political figures, and watchdog groups as being biased in favor of the Republican Party in its news coverage, as perpetuating conservative bias, and as misleading their audiences in relation to science, notably climate change and COVID-19.

 Fox News was sued for defamation in 2021 by voting machine companies Dominion Voting Systems and Smartmatic, alleging the network's hosts and guests knowingly promoted falsehoods that their voting machines were rigged to prevent Donald Trump's reelection in the 2020 presidential election.
 The companies sought a total of $4.3 billion in damages.
 Fox News agreed to pay $787.5 million to resolve the suit.

 Allegations of bias

 Political alignment

+Fox News has been described as broadcasting content designed to provoke negative emotional responses that align with political or other narratives.

 In documents filed as part of the Smartmatic v.
 Fox News defamation lawsuit (2025), internal survey responses from Fox News employees, conducted between August 24 and September 8, 2020, revealed concerns about the network’s political alignment and editorial practices.
 Several employees stated that they believed the network was “intentionally helping Donald Trump and the Republican Party,” described its programming as “sexist, racist, and right-wing,” and expressed moral discomfort with their work environment.
 For example, one employee wrote that they felt “ashamed to tell others I work here.”
 Some comments criticized high-profile hosts by name for promoting what the respondents characterized as conspiracy theories and partisan narratives.